george-mcintyre/aida-pva/docs/UserGuide.md

-# User Guide to AIDA
+# User Guide to AIDA-PVA

 This is the guide to using the AIDA-PVA system at Stanford National Laboratory.
 AIDA is the Accellerator Integrated Data Access framework developed by SLAC in the early 2000s.
 AIDA-PVA is the latest version developed in the early 20s.

 If you are already familiar AIDA you can jump to [Differences Between AIDA and AIDA-PVA](UserGuide4AidaUsers.md) without reading all of the following sections.
-If you are already familiar with EPICS and just want to know how you can use it to access AIDA data providers then check out [EPICS and AIDA-PVA](UserGuide4EpicsUsers.md).
+If you are already familiar with EPICS and just want to know how you can use it to access AIDA-PVA data providers then check out [EPICS and AIDA-PVA](UserGuide4EpicsUsers.md).
 If you're new to both AIDA and EPICS then grab a coffee, and strap in, this may take some time :)

 # Overview